cfpb/design-manual/brand-guidelines/typography.md

 ### Fully accessible combinations

-Accessible text and background color combinations are shown below:
+Use only these permitted accessible text and background color combinations.

 </div>